anadomuta/challenge-nodejs-readme/README.md

 In addition, the following resources were used:

 1. Bootcamp content
-2. Tutoring session: use of sync
+2. Tutoring session: use of mkdirSync method
 3. Markdown badges from [ileriayo](https://github.com/Ileriayo/markdown-badges?tab=readme-ov-file#markdown-badges)

 ## License